Haunted Massachusetts: Ghostly Sites to Visit this Halloween!

 Below are a few of my favorite haunts to visit

 Fall River, Massachusetts is home to the Lizzie Borden house, site of the infamous axe murder case of the late 1800’s.
 In 1892, Lizzie was acquitted of murdering her step mother and father.
 It was speculated that she took a hatchet and murdered her mother upstairs in the bedroom and her father on the couch.

-You may remember the catchy rhyme which was made up by an anonymous writer during the case.
+Most notably, an anonymous writer made up a catchy rhyme during the case.
 It goes like this: